otrv4/otrv4/otrv4.md

   Otherwise:

     * To validate the data message:
-      * Verify the MAC tag.
+      * Verify the MAC tag. // TODO: state what happens in non-interative
       * Check if the message version is allowed.
       * If the instance tag in the message is not the instance tag you are currently using, ignore the message.
       * Verify that the public ECDH key is on curve Ed448.
       * Verify that the public DH key is from the correct group and that it does not degenerate.

     * If the message is not valid in any of the above steps, discard it and optionally pass along a warning to the user.